neex/http2smugl/README.md

 Surprisingly, yes!

-I've found a possibility to send smuggle a header with a space character through Cloudflare, thus opening a door for Cloudflare<->client smuggling (in case the software of a Cloudflare client accepts & trims header names).
-Here's [the blogpost](https://lab.wallarm.com/cloudflare-fixed-an-http-2-smuggling-vulnerability/).
+I've found a possibility to smuggle a header with a space character through Cloudflare, thus opening a door for Cloudflare<->client smuggling (in case the software of a Cloudflare client accepts & trims header names).
+Here's [the blog post](https://lab.wallarm.com/cloudflare-fixed-an-http-2-smuggling-vulnerability/).

 There is also another bug bounty report that is not public yet.